-LLCs in Minnesota are business entities that are separate and distinct from their owners; however, they're considered a pass-through tax entity.
+LLCs in Minnesota are business entities that are separate and distinct from their owners; however, they're considered pass-through tax entities.

 This means that business income is taxed at the owner's individual income tax rate, which can save money compared to other business structures like corporations.